Skip to main content

 • Higher beta compared to the overall market.

-• Ongoing: Growing demand for ESG-focused investments.
+• Growing demand for ESG-focused investments.

 • Increased ESG Adoption: The growing emphasis on ESG investing presents a significant growth opportunity for HAPS.
 As more investors prioritize companies with strong social and governance practices, HAPS's focus on human capital factors positions it well to attract capital.
 The global ESG assets are projected to reach $50 trillion by 2025, indicating a substantial market for ESG-focused funds like HAPS.
 Timeline: Ongoing.